ghaid01/linux/_config.yml.md

 The command line typically presents you with a ""prompt"".
 As you type, it will be displayed after the prompt.

 **For example:**
-- user@bash: ls -l/home/ryan is presented after we entered a command (ls).
+- user@bash:ls -l/home/ryan is presented after we entered a command (ls).

 - Another command is ""pwd"" which stands for Print Working Directory, this command shows you what your current working diectory is.

-theme: jekyll-theme-leap-day